 1. Less Breakage

 As you will be able to feel what is happening to your hair the chances are that you will be less likely to pull on strands of hair meaning that you won’t experience as much breakage.

-You can very easily see breakage in your hair when you can see some strands that are noticeably shorter than others.
+You can very easily notice breakage in your hair when you can see some strands that are noticeably shorter than others.

-The less breakage that you have the more potential there is for you hair to grow.
+The less breakage that you have the more potential there is for your hair to grow.

 Remember everyone’s hair grows at some rate but some people see the benefits of that growth much easier as they have less breakage.

 If it’s waist-length hair that you are after this could be a theory that you need to test!

 Related post: 6 Reasons your natural hair is not growing